-- 1. Apply mastic to the bottom side of Zee Closure. - 2.
-Install the Zee Closure where it will sit 1/8" inside of the sidewall flashing. - 3.
+- 1. Apply butyl tape to the bottom side of the J-closure. - 2.
+Install the J-closure flush with the outer edge of the sidewall flashing and parallel to the ribs. - 3.
 Secure with woodgrip screws on 12" centers. - 4.
-Insert the sidewall flashing behind existing counter-flashing and secure to the Zee closure with lap screws. - 5.
+Apply butyl tape continuously to top of J-closure. - 5.
+Insert the sidewall flashing behind existing counter-flashing and secure to the J-closure with lap screws. - 6.
 If there is no existing counter-flashing, install counter-flashing to wall with appropriate fasteners.